 International.
 In Trinidad, EOG continues to deliver natural gas under existing supply contracts.
 Several fields in the South East Coast Consortium (SECC) Block, Modified U(a) Block, Block 4(a) and Modified U(b) Block and the EMZ Area have been developed and are producing natural gas sold to the National Gas Company of Trinidad and Tobago and crude oil and condensate sold to the Petroleum Company of Trinidad and Tobago.
-EOG expects to drill three net development wells in the SECC and Modified U(b) Blocks during 2014.
+EOG expects to finish drilling three net development wells and to complete one net well in the SECC and Modified U(b) Blocks during the fourth quarter of 2014.

 In the United Kingdom, EOG continues to make progress in the development of its 100% working interest East Irish Sea Conwy crude oil discovery.
-Modifications to the nearby third-party-owned Douglas platform, which will be used to process Conwy production, continued in the first half of 2014.
-First production from the Conwy field is anticipated in early 2015.
+Modifications to the nearby third-party-owned Douglas platform, which will be used to process Conwy production, continued in the first nine months of 2014.
+First production from the Conwy field is anticipated in the second quarter of 2015.

 EOG's activity in Argentina is focused on the Vaca Muerta oil shale formation in the Neuquén Basin in Neuquén Province.
-In 2014, EOG completed a vertical well in the Cerro Avispa Block that was drilled in late 2013.
-The well was determined to be a dry hole in the second quarter of 2014.
-During the second quarter of 2014, EOG began drilling an exploratory well in the Bajo del Toro Block.
+In 2014, EOG completed a vertical well in the Cerro Avispa Block that was drilled in late 2013 and determined the well to be a dry hole.
+In the third quarter of 2014, EOG drilled an exploratory well in the Bajo del Toro Block and expects to complete a previously drilled well in the fourth quarter of 2014.
 EOG continues to evaluate its drilling results and exploration program in Argentina.

-In the Sichuan Basin, Sichuan Province, People's Republic of China, EOG completed two wells during the first half of 2014 and plans to drill five additional wells on its acreage during the remainder of 2014.
+In the Sichuan Basin, Sichuan Province, People's Republic of China, EOG completed two wells during the first nine months of 2014.
+EOG expects to commence a five-well drilling program in the fourth quarter of 2014 with two wells planned in 2014 and three wells planned in 2015.